 The following comment by Rod Campbell from TAI comes to the core of proactive energy policy that includes the full cost analysis over a lifetime to prove viability and not just one step in a process.

 The cost and energy usage associated with CCS was also noted.
 Some witnesses suggested that CCS technologies would not be viable without a carbon price.
 In the absence of an economic incentive to capture carbon, it was suggested that CCS activities would be limited.

-Of course the current Turnbull government would be loath to introduce a carbon tax given Coalition government won an election based on removing the carbon tax.
+Of course the current Federal Coalition government would be loath to introduce a carbon tax given Coalition government won an election based on removing the carbon tax.
 In hindsight the tax did have a reduction in emissions.